allthriveai/insights/how-comedy-pitch-sparked-new-thinking.md

 title: "How Doing a Comedy Pitch of Your Startup Can Spark New Ways of Thinking"
 author: "Gina Levy"
 date: "2025-01-23"
-categories: ["Startup Strategy", "Communication", "Innovation", "Pitching"]
+categories: ["Startup Strategy", "Communication", "Innovation", "Pitching", "Awards"]
 featured_image: "/images/insights/gina-comedy-pitch.png"
 youtube_video: ""
 excerpt: "What happens when you pitch your startup as a comedy routine?
 Lessons from winning The Battery's Tech Roast Comedy Night and why every pitch does better with fun."